DownTheMatrix/100-days-of-code/log.md

 **Thoughts**: I want to create a function which limits the grid size so as to avoid a browser crash.
 I think that a conditional might serve the purpose. i plan to dive deep into the documentation once again.

 Link to work: [Pixel Art Maker](https://codepen.io/BrandNew_12/pen/qpjZBb)

+### Day 2: 2018 January 6, Saturday

+**Today's Progress**: I've resumed the JavaScript course on FreeCodeCamp, and I've learnt quite a few things.
+Now I know the difference between global and local variables, and I practiced them both in different scenarios.

+**Thoughts:** I'm currently engaged on different e-learning platforms: Udacity, Udemy, FreeCodeCamp, SoloLearn and W3Schools.
+I plan to resume studying Python intensively as soon as I feel confident enough with JavaScript.
+My method is to create a small program or a document and put what I studied into practice as soon as possible.